 DDCA holds regular conferences and co-hosts other events in collaboration with member institutions and peak bodies.
-Details of these events, presentations and papers can be accessed below.

 Over the past decade we have seen creative arts disciplines fall to the periphery when research and graduate education issues are raised.
 This is despite the fact that many in industry are reinforcing the importance of the creative thinking that arts study embodies and the emergence of AI is stressing the need for arts to be included in STEM innovation.